manyducksco/chatter/README.md

 import { z } from "zod";

 export const GREET = createProc({
-  // A unique name for the procedure
+  name: "greet", // A unique name
-  name: "greet",
-  // The schema for the input value
-  takes: z.string(),
-  // The schema for the return value
+  takes: z.string(), // What you pass to the function when calling it
-  returns: z.string(),
+  returns: z.string(), // What the function returns });
-});
 ```